Is your dog’s skin itchy and you just can’t figure out why? Here are 5 TOP possible reasons why your dog could have itchy skin!

 An allergy is an abnormal response to something in the environment and this substance is called an allergen.
 It’s very common in people and it’s no different for dogs.
-People, dogs and other animals that are allergic need only come into contact with very small amounts of the allergen to cause the reaction and the symptoms.
+People, dogs, and other animals that are allergic need only come into contact with very small amounts of the allergen to cause the reaction and the symptoms.

 Skin problems in dogs are commonly caused by allergic inhalant dermatitis (hay fever, atopy).
 While humans have mast cells in the respiratory passages that become inflamed and cause sneezing, dogs inhale the pollen but develop atopy in the skin.
 Dogs don’t usually sneeze with atopy, most just become itchy which causes them to lick, chew and scratch.

-When your dog suffers with inhalant allergies it’s impossible to avoid the allergens as the pollen is pretty much everywhere, even though surprisingly, only about 1% of the total weight of a pollen contains the allergic portion!
+When your dog suffers from inhalant allergies it’s impossible to avoid the allergens as the pollen is pretty much everywhere, even though surprisingly, only about 1% of the total weight of pollen contains the allergic portion!
 This doesn’t sound too bad, however when you consider that the ragweed plant can produce 1 billion pollen grains and most pollens and moulds can travel 30 miles in the wind that makes it pretty impossible to avoid them.*

 I created Vita Canis Skin Relief to help dogs suffering from environmental allergies and to help them deal with the symptoms.
 Give it a try!

 Skin Relief is a 100% natural remedy for dogs suffering from the discomfort of itchy skin.
 It provides fast relief for allergic reactions, combats itching, and helps break the frustrating cycle of itching and scratching.
-A synergetic blend of essential oils, hydrosols and soothing calendula oil, supports the skin’s healing process too.
+A synergetic blend of essential oils, hydrosols, and soothing calendula oil supports the skin’s healing process too.

 3. Anal glands

-Anal glands are small glands on either side a of dog’s anal opening.
+Anal glands are small glands on either side of the dog’s anal opening.
 They produce a particularly thick, smelly, oily liquid secreted by glandular tissue for identification and territory marking.
 This is the reason dogs smell each others bottoms when they meet and greet.
 Did you know that?

 Domestic dogs and cats have mostly lost their ability to empty these glands voluntarily.
-Passing normal firm stools puts a pressure on the rectum walls to empty the glands and to some degree, help to lubricate the anal opening in the process, making it easier for a dog to poo.
+Passing normal firm stools puts pressure on the rectum walls to empty the glands and to some degree, help to lubricate the anal opening in the process, making it easier for a dog to poo.
 Dog’s anal glands may spontaneously empty just by walking around, especially under stress, creating a very sudden and very unpleasant change in his odour 🙈.

 Anal glands fill for a few reasons but most commonly when the dog’s stools are soft (after a few days of diarrhoea), so there is not enough pressure to empty the glands.
 Whenever they fail to empty properly there’s a chance of becoming impacted (firmly pressed) or even worse, infected, which is then a very painful condition and requires urgent veterinary treatment.
-This results in pain, increased swelling and, sometimes, even abscesses and fever.
+This results in pain, increased swelling, and, sometimes, even abscesses and fever.

 If the anal glands don’t empty, they become swollen, but it’s not painful.
 It does, however, cause discomfort for the dog so he will try to lick his back end, nibble the base of his tail or scratch.